Indpendent Inquiry - Grade 9

 These courses are inquiry-based, real-world learning experiences that allow students to choose a broad area of interest, through which they focus on a specific topic or theme.
-Over the course of two semesters, students take two of six electives (Economics, Global Politics, Law & Justice, Culture & Media, Food & Society, Urban Studies) that culminate in group presentations and demonstrations of learning at the end of each semester on Project Exhibition Days.
+Over the course of two semesters, students select from the following electives (Economics, Global Politics, Law & Justice, Culture & Media, Food & Society, Urban Studies) that culminate in group presentations and demonstrations of learning at the end of each semester on Project Exhibition Days.

 Independent Projects - Grade 10